VerenaK90/Clonal_hematopoiesis/README.md

 In comparison to bulk WGS data sequenced at 90x, we here lowered the lower VAF limits, as the single-cell sequencing data provide higher resolution.
 Moreover, we specified the number of sequenced cells and run the parameter estimation in single-cell mode, allowing for the simulation of single-cell sequencing and generation of pseudo-bulk data thereof.

 The script [Run_model_scWGS.R](Parameter_estimation/Run_model_scWGS.R) is to be sourced by [ABC_fit.py](Parameter_estimation/ABC_fit.py).
-Hence, please also modify the paths in this file.
+Hence, please also adjust the input and output paths in this file.
 The python script also contains the definition of the prior distributions.
 Note that we chose priors running between 0 and 0.99 for s and between 0 and 1 for t_s, but these values are relative values only that will be converted into absolute values by the model script [Bayesian_fit.R](Parameter_estimation/Bayesian_fit.R).
 Specifically, the minimal and maximal values of s and t_s are chosen such that the clone has a minimal size of `min.prior.size and a maximal size of 1.
 Analogous conversion of these two parameters into absolute values is also necessary when inspecting the parameter estimates later on (refer to [Plot_fits_published_data.R](Analysis_and_figures/Plot_fits_published_data.R)).

 ### Analysis and plots